openai/evals/evals/registry/data/solve-for-variable/tools/README.md

       2: z = n * u
 ```

-The AI is supposed to figure out what to do, and reply with "1"
+The AI is supposed to figure out what to do, and include a "{1}"
-(with the aid of a system message encouraging this simple response,
+in its response (with the aid of a system message).
-as opposed to a longer explanation).

 The multiple-choice answers are numerically validated: for all involved
 variables, in a range from -5 to +5 in steps of 0.5 (plus a small offset,